 - Then tackle the wheel arches and wheel barrels to really give them a good deep clean.

-- You should also scrub the tires down using an APC or traffic film remover to remove any dirt.
+- You should also scrub the tires down using an APC or dedicated tyre remover.

 - Then you can apply a sealant or coating to the alloys.